 Popular with professionals, Midtown Atlanta is full of restaurants, nightlife, arts venues and recreation in Piedmont Park.
-Get groceries at Publix or Trader Joes.
-In addition to apartment communities, there are usually rentals in the historic Midtown houses south of 10th Street.
-View apartment options near the three Midtown MARTA stations below.
+Plus, it’s easy to groceries at Publix or Trader Joes.
+Be sure to also look for rentals in the historic Midtown houses and buildings south of 10th Street, where you’ll also find less expensive apartments outside the traditional apartment communities listed below.

 The area around the Lindbergh Center station is full of apartment communities popular with college students and young professionals.
-Plus you.
-An walk to Kroger and Target for necessities.
+Plus you can walk to Kroger and Target for necessities.
 The station also has daily and long-term parking options.

 With Town Brookhaven and the Brookhaven Village, the Brookhaven MARTA station area is popular with students, young professionals and young families who want a quieter lifestyle close to the city.
 There are several apartment communities to choose from that are in easy walking distance to the station or rent a house in the tree-filled neighborhood.

 The revitalized downtown Chamblee has one apartment community close to the station as well as condo rentals near several restaurants and a Walmart.
 Single-family homes are also available to rent further out.